kudos/hostr/README.md

 # Hostr

 ## About
-Hostr is a project I started almost ten years ago when I set out to learn web development.
+Hostr is a project I started over ten years ago when I set out to learn web development.
 Since then it's seen over 100,000 signups and served up over 2 billion file downloads.

-It has been through many iterations, but in its current incarnation Hostr uses [Koa](http://koajs.com/) for the backend, [Angular](https://angular.io/) and [JSPM](http://jspm.io) for the frontend, and [Babel](https://babeljs.io/) for both.
+It has been through many iterations, but in its current incarnation Hostr uses [Koa](http://koajs.com/) for the backend, [Angular](https://angular.io/) and [Webpack](http://jspm.io) for the frontend, and [Babel](https://babeljs.io/) for both.

 ## Getting Started

 ### Dependencies

-Everything is taken care of by an `make build`.
+Everything is taken care of by a `make build`.

 ### Enviroment Variable Configuration